-Demographics.
-New York Times website visitors took the survey (N=1,722; mean age = 40 years; 45% males; 82% Caucasian).
-Males were slightly more represented in the High condition (significant at the 5% level); however, the results do not change when we control for gender or other demographics.
-All other demographic traits were similarly distributed between conditions.

 Results.
+New York Times website visitors took the survey (N = 1,722; mean age = 40 years; 45% males; 82% Caucasian; males were slightly more represented in the High condition - significant at the 5% level; however, the results do not change when we control for gender or other demographics.
+All other demographic traits were similarly distributed between conditions).

-Admission rates were significantly higher in the High condition relative to the Low and Missing conditions (see Table 1, first set of columns, which presents the results of the random effects probit specification).
-The coefficients for both the Low condition dummy and the Missing condition dummy are negative and significant at the 5% level (the baseline condition versus 0.18 and 0.19 in the Low and Missing conditions, respectively.6 However, given very different base-rates of admissions between questions, a more informative way to quantify the impact of the difference may be to examine the mean percent difference in admissions rates between conditions, averaging over questions.
-Analyzed this way, participants in the High condition (tt(948) = 3.74, p = 0.0001), and 21% more likely to admit to having engaged in the behaviors than participants in the Missing condition (tt(942) = 2.99, p = 0.0014).
-In contrast, there were no statistically significant differences between the admission rates in the Low and the Missing conditions.
+Table 1, first set of columns, presents the results of the random effects probit specification.
+As hypothesized, AARs were significantly higher in the High condition relative to the Low and Missing conditions.
+The coefficients for both the Low condition dummy and the Missing condition dummy are negative and significant at the 5% level (the baseline condition is the High condition).
+Table 2 presents admissions rates to each individual question.
+Given the very different base rates of admissions between questions, we examine the mean percent difference in admissions rates between conditions, averaging over questions.
+Participants in the High condition were on average 27% more likely to admit to having engaged in the behaviors than participants in the Low condition (t(948) = 3.74, p = 0.0001), and 21% more likely to admit to having engaged in the behaviors than participants in the Missing condition (t(942) = 2.99, p = 0.0014).
+In contrast, there were no statistically significant differences between the AARs in the Low and the Missing conditions.
+Table 2 also shows how - except for the first question (Have you ever bounced a check), which was asked before the manipulation actually started - AARs in the High condition were always higher than the AARs in both other conditions, and statistically significantly so for two of the three last questions (also after applying a Bonferroni correction for multiple comparisons).